Democrats push for U.S. coronavirus supply czar to oversee key medical needs

 The bill would also require the administration to produce weekly national assessments of equipment supplies, identify available stockpiles and industries capable of filling orders, post state requests for assistance and establish an inspector general to oversee implementation.

+Pelosi emphasized the need to set in place the capacity to produce vaccine, adding that there should be an ethical basis for distributing the anticipated drug.

-Reporting by David Morgan; Editing by Scott Malone, David Gregorio and Jonathan Oatis
+Reporting by David Morgan, Susan Cornwell, Richard Cowan and Susan Heavey; Editing by Scott Malone, David Gregorio and Jonathan Oatis